Click the following links to jump to the associated section of the FAQ:

 Where on your website can I find the Public Works Schedule for Special Curbside Collections, etc.?

-What items are allowed for heavy item pickup?
+What items are allowed for large item pickup?

 Where can I dispose of my brush?